-Recognize and honour the Habitat Compensation Agreement between BCR Properties Ltd. and the Department of Fisheries and Oceans in relation to compensation requirements of applicable future development for Site B identified in Figure 10-2.
+Recognize and honour the Habitat Compensation Agreement between BCR Properties Ltd. and the Department of Fisheries and Oceans in relation to Minutual provides Lane compensation requirements of applicable future development for Site B identified in Figure 10-2.

 Figure 10-2.
 Site A and Site B